apache/druid/docs/design/extensions-contrib/dropwizard.md

 Each metric emitted using Dropwizard must specify a type, one of `[timer, counter, guage, meter, histogram, ]`.
 Dropwizard Emitter expects this mapping to be provided as a JSON file.
 Additionally, this mapping specifies which dimensions should be included for each metric.
-If the user does not specify their own JSON file, a default mapping is used.
+If the user does not specify their own JSON file, a [default mapping](https://github.com/apache/incubator-druid/tree/master/extensions-contrib/dropwizard/src/main/resources/defaultMetricDimensions.json) is used.
 All metrics are expected to be mapped.
-Metrics which are not mapped will log an error.
+Metrics which are not mapped will be ignored.
 Dropwizard metric path is organized using the following schema:

 `<druid metric name> : { "dimensions" : <dimension list>, "type" : <Dropwizard metric type>, "timeUnit" : <For timers, timeunit in which metric is emitted>}`